 Audit Committee Brief

-Monthly publication that provides audit committee members with recommendations, overviews of corporate governance resources, regulatory and legislative environment outlooks, and technical updates.
+Audit Committee Brief is Deloitte's publication for audit committee members, providing recommendations, overviews of corporate governance resources, regulatory and legislative environment outlooks and technical updates.

 Voluntary audit committee proxy disclosures continue to increase

 Over the past several years, investors and other governance groups have sought expanded disclosures on how audit committees execute their duties.
 The SEC has not yet changed audit committee disclosure requirements in response to these efforts, and there is no indication that rule changes are likely any time soon.
 However, Deloitte’s analysis of the 2017 proxies of S&P 100 companies indicates that over the past several years companies have generally increased voluntary disclosures about the role and activities of audit committees.

 Implementing the new revenue standard raises challenges beyond accounting